DreamCoder123/All-Interview-Question/README.md

 52. Are singleton beans thread-safe?
 No, the singleton beans are not thread-safe because the concept of thread-safety essentially deals with the execution of the program and the singleton is simply a design pattern meant for the creation of objects.
 Thread safety nature of a bean depends on the nature of its implementation.

+53. How can you achieve thread-safety in beans?
+The thread safety can be achieved by changing the scope of the bean to request, session or prototype but at the cost of performance.
+This is purely based on the project requirements.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features